Home Blog Organizational change management: Leading change effectively

 Read more about Dr. Kolev’s research at the Marquette Business Blog.

-• Seek agreement on a common vision for change so there are no competing initiatives.
+• Seek agreement among the executive team on a common vision for change so there are no competing interpretations.

-• Set up rewards for employees who are properly implementing the new behavior or process and consider a celebration or marking of the cessation of change in a positive way.
+• Set up rewards for employees who embrace change and are implementing the new behavior or process.
+Consider a celebration or recognition of the cessation of change in a positive way.

 • Anticipate resistance to change and try to get ahead of questions or concerns